Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Experiments

+We conduct two sensitivity tests for the number of false contexts $N$ and the trade-off parameter $\lambda$ in Eq.~\ref{eq:loss} on both datasets under $1/3/5$-shot settings.
+See Appendix~\ref{sec:sensi-NellOne} for detailed results on Nell-One.

-HiRe uses $N$ false contexts for a given triplet for the contrastive loss.
-To study the impact of $N$, we conduct a sensitivity test on Wiki-One under $1$-shot, $3$-shot, and $5$-shot settings.
-We set $N$ as $1$, $2$, $4$, and $6$.
-As shown in Fig.~\ref{fig:n}, HiRe achieves the best result when $N$=$1$ on all settings, and its performance slightly drops when $N$=$2$.
-As the number of false contexts continues to increase, the performance of HiRe drops accordingly.
-One main reason is that, when only one true context is available for the given triplet, increasing the number of false contexts would accelerate the separation of true and false contexts, leading to the result that the model converges too quickly on the contrastive loss.
+For hyper-parameter $N$, we set $N$ as $1$, $2$, $4$, and $6$.
+As Figure~\ref{fig:n} shows, HiRe performs the best when $N=1$ on all settings, and its performance slightly drops when $N=2$.
+As $N$ continues to increase, the performance of HiRe drops accordingly.
+One main reason is that, too many false contexts would dominate model training, causing the model to quickly converge to a sub-optimal state.